JRC1995/Dynamic-Memory-Network-Plus/README.md

 This implementation wasn't tested on test data set, since I didn't complete the training.

 Hyperparameters may vary from the original implementation.
+I used orthogonal initialization on the hidden state weights.
+That seemed to speed up training.

+I am training the model to be weakly supervised.
+That is the model won't be told which supporting facts are relevant for inductive reasoning in order to derive an answer.

+The published classification error of QA task 16 (basic induction) of bAbi Dataset of the DMN+ model (as given here: https://arxiv.org/pdf/1603.01417.pdf) is 45.3.

+My model's validation classification error seems to be approaching there.